PyO3/pyo3/guide/src/trait_exposure.md

 # Expose a trait to Python

-PyO3 allows you to expose code for which the argument type can be converted into a Python type.
+PyO3 allows for easy conversion from Rust to Python for certain functions and classes (see the [conversion table](https://pyo3.rs/master/conversions.html)).

-However, how can you expose rust code that requires as argument a given trait implementation ?
+However, it is not always straightforward to convert Rust code that requires a given trait implementation as an argument.

-Why would you do such a thing ?
+This tutorial explains how to convert a Rust function that takes a trait as argument for use in Python with classes implementing the same methods as the trait.

+Why is this useful?

 ### Pros
-- Make your code available to Python users
+- Make your Rust code available to Python users
-- Code your complex logics with the help of the borrow checker
+- Code complex algorithms in Rust with the help of the borrow checker

 ### Cons
 - Not as fast as native Rust (type conversion has to be performed and one part of the code runs in Python)